 Basis Period Reform is on its way.
 Here’s how it could affect you!

-You may have heard that in April 2024, HMRC is changing its approach to business taxation through the basis period reform.
+In April 2024, HMRC is changing its approach to business taxation through the basis period reform.
 But what exactly is a basis period, and how is it being reformed?
 This Blog will work to answer these questions by investigating basis period reform and the common questions surrounding it.

 Generally, unincorporated businesses set up their annual accounts to coincide with the same date each year, known as their accounting date.
 With the current system, business owners can calculate their total profit or loss for the year by using this date and allocating the 12 months that follow it as their tax year or basis period.
 Essentially, basis period reform aims to standardise the dates that unincorporated businesses base their tax year around.
 In turn, a business whose accounting date falls outside the tax year (March 31st and April 5th) needs to adjust their accounting according to basis period reform.